 In a census, the access frame matches the population, and the sample captures the entire population.
 In this situation, if we administer a well-designed questionnaire, then we have complete and accurate knowledge of the population and the scope is complete.
 Similarly in measuring air quality, if our instrument has perfect accuracy and is properly used, then we can measure the exact value of the air quality.
 These situations are rare, if not impossible.
 In most settings, we need to quantify the accuracy of our measurements in order to generalize our findings to the unobserved.
 For example, we often use the sample to estimate an average value for a population, infer the value of a scientific unknown from measurements, or predict the behavior of a new individual.
 In each of these settings, we also want a quantifiable degree of accuracy.
-We want to know how close our estimates, inferences, predictions are to the truth.
+We want to know how close our estimates, inferences, and predictions are to the truth.

 Representative data puts us in the top row of the diagram, where there is low bias, meaning that the bullseye and the unseen target are in alignment.
 Ideally our instruments and protocols put us in the upper left part of the diagram, where the variance is also low.
-The pattern of points in the bottom row systematically miss the targetted value.
+The pattern of points in the bottom row systematically miss the targeted value.
 Taking larger samples will not correct this bias.

 2.5.1.
 Types of Bias¶